mendix/docs/content/en/docs/releasenotes/control-center/_index.md

 #### New Features

-* We have introduced a Marketplace content curation feature for public components.
-Some organizations have established governance policies and guidelines that include specific rules for using Marketplace components.
-Companies can now translate those policies to the Mendix Platform by specifying such criteria for selected public Marketplace components.
-Through this recommended label, the developers of a company can know which content is recommended for usage by the Mendix Admins of their company.
+* We have introduced a [Marketplace content curation feature](/control-center/marketplace-curation/) for Marketplace public components.
+If your organization has established governance policies and guidelines for using Marketplace components, you can now translate them to curation settings.
+Components that meet these requirements will get a recommended label.

 #### Improvements